 Federal regulations require certain students to provide their parent's financial data and signatures on the FAFSA form.

 Independent students do not have to include their parent's financial information on their FAFSA.
 Unsure of whether you qualify as independent?
-Please review the FAFSA Dependency Status Checklist below.
+Review the FAFSA Dependency Status Checklist below.

-Note: All programs offered by AACC are considered undergraduate programs, including AACC Physician's Assistant Certificate program.
-No AACC student can achieve independent status based on the pursuit of a Graduate/Professional Degree Program (M.S., Ph.D. etc.).
+Note: All programs offered by AACC are considered undergraduate programs, including AACC Physician Assistant certificate program.
+No AACC student can achieve independent status based on the pursuit of a graduate/professional degree program (M.S., Ph.D. etc.).

 If you have unusual family circumstances that weren't already listed on the checklist, you can appeal to our office for Independent Status.
 Unusual family circumstances include but are not limited to:

-If you have other circumstances that you think might qualify, please discuss them with us.
+If you have other circumstances that you think might qualify, discuss them with us.

 For Federal Student Aid (FSA) purposes, a parent includes a biological or adoptive parent, or someone married to a biological or adoptive parent.

-For additional information, visit the USDOE Federal Student Aid page on Dependency Status.
+For information visit the USDOE Federal Student Aid page on Dependency Status.

 If you think you might be eligible to appeal for independent status, contact our office to discuss your situation.
 If we think you might qualify for an override, we will ask you to submit a Dependency Appeal form.
 Our policies and federal student privacy laws (FERPA) ensure that all your information will be kept strictly confidential.
 We will NOT contact your parents or share any information with them.

 Do not automatically assume that dependent students receive less aid.
 If your parents have high income or assets, you may show less financial need because of their resources, but some students show less financial need as independent students because the formula stops considering the cost of supporting your parents in the family household.
 If you have any questions about dependency status, please contact us.